Web3-Pi/web3-pi-imager/README.md

   - This mode splits the **execution layer** and the **consensus layer** onto two separate devices.
   - It is recommended for older hardware, such as two Raspberry Pi 4 devices (minimum 8GB RAM each).
   - In this setup:
-    - The **execution layer** (e.g., handling transactions and smart contracts) requires ~2TB of storage.
+    - The **execution layer** (e.g. handling transactions and smart contracts) requires ~2TB of storage.
-    - The **consensus layer** (e.g., verifying blocks) requires ~500GB of storage.
+    - The **consensus layer** (e.g. verifying blocks) requires ~500GB of storage.
   - This option provides flexibility for devices with lower performance or limited resources.

 ### 2. Initial Configuration

 - **Single Mode Device**:
   This mode allows you to run both the execution layer and consensus layer on a single device, such as a Raspberry Pi 5.
 In this mode, you can configure the following parameters:
   - Image version (e.g. Web3 Pi image v0.7.4).
   - Default network (e.g. Ethereum Holesky).
   - Hostname for the device (e.g. `eop-1.local`).
   - Execution client and port (e.g. Geth, port 30303).
   - Consensus client and port (e.g. Lighthouse, port 9000).
-  - Optionally, enable Grafana monitoring or format the storage device before writing.
+  - Optionally, enable Grafana monitoring or format the external storage device before installation.

 - **Dual Mode Device**:
   This mode splits the execution layer and consensus layer onto two separate devices, which is particularly useful for older hardware like Raspberry Pi 4.
 For each device, you can configure:

   - **Execution Device**:
     - Hostname (e.g. `eop-1-exec.local`).